CardiacModelling/BenNevisBenchmark/README.md

 # A `nevis`-based benchmark framework for optimisers

 This repository provides a benchmark whose results are presented in the paper:
 "**Where’s Ben Nevis?
-A 2D optimisation benchmark with 957,174 local optima based on Great Britain terrain data**" by Yuhang Wei, Michael Clerx, Gary R. Mirams, (2024)
+A 2D optimisation benchmark with 957,174 local optima based on Great Britain terrain data**", Yuhang Wei, Michael Clerx, Gary R. Mirams, 2024, arXiv, https://doi.org/10.48550/arXiv.2410.02422

 This benchmark uses the [nevis](https://github.com/CardiacModelling/BenNevis) package which turns [Ordnance Survey Terrain 50 data](https://www.ordnancesurvey.co.uk/products/os-terrain-50) into a linearly interpolated surface for optimisation problems.